ccamlr/SDWBA_TS/SDWBApackage/readme.txt

 The window interface is the main formal difference between this package and the SDWBApackage20050603.
 It is composed of four panels:

 	1) the Storage panel allows one to set the name and the directory where the results are saved;

 	2) the 'Key Parameters panel' allows one to set the main model parameters.
 	The model is run under the approximation that the material contrasts (g and h) are constant over the modelled krill body.
 	This means that the fileshape.mat file, which collects the position and radii vectors obtained by the body digitalization and the contrast material properties for each discretized cylinder, does not necessary need to contain g and h values.

 	3) the 'Basic Parameters panel' collects all the parameters related to the reference digitalized standard body shape of the krill, whose parameters are included in the fileshape.mat file.
 	This has to be referred to a head left view image of the animal with points starting from the telson (the first discretized cylinder has to represent the tail (or part of it).
 	If the user needs to run the model with different shape, or different than the default parameters, the button 'browse' will give the opportunity to choose the fileshape.mat and then to edit new values for the parameters.
 	It is important to note that if the Actual length is different from the L0 reference length, the simplified SDWBA model obtained by running the next step Average over a distribution of orientations is referred to the first.
 This means that the Actual length becomes the reference length L0 for the polynomial expression of the simplified SDWBA (Demer and Conti, 2005; Conti and Demer, 2006).

 	The button 'check the shape' allows one to graphically check the shape and the new resampling (see Calise and Skaret, 2011) for frequencies higher than the reference.
 When the button is pressed, a new window will pop up.
 All the digitized shape and empirical parameters are shown in the panel "References".
 	Editing a specific frequency in the panel "Resampling" and pushing the button "plot", the resampled shape will be plotted in the graphic window and the new number of cylinders, standard deviation of the stochastic phase and volume will be calculated and shown.
 Placing the pointer on one item shows a tooltip related to the parameter.

 	When the checking is complete, by pressing the button "Exit" it is possibly to return to the setting SDWBA parameters window interface.

 	4) by the 'Operational Parameters panel' it is possible to set the frequency and the acoustic wave angle of incidence on the organism.
 Both parameters can be set as semi-continuous (range options) or discrete values.
 	The discrete options can also be used in the case of semi-continuous ranges with specific operational values.
 	For example, if it is required to run the model from 20 kHz to 350 kHz with steps of 10 kHz, but also including the frequencies 38 and 333 kHz, it can be set as:
 	[20:10:30 38 40:10:330 333 340:10:350].
-If multiple runs are required and the parameters are different from the default, it is more convenient to change the Default_parameters.m script; for the previous example the variable discrete_frequency will take the form: discrete_frequency = [20:10:30 38 40:10:330 333 340:10:350];
+	If multiple runs are required and the parameters are different from the default, it is more convenient to change the Default_parameters.m script; for the previous example the variable discrete_frequency will take the form:
+	discrete_frequency = [20:10:30 38 40:10:330 333 340:10:350];

-Note also that in all the Demer and Conti works the wave incidence angle is denoted by theta.
+Note that in all the Demer and Conti works the wave incidence angle is denoted by theta.
 In this package the variable name 'phi' is preferred to avoid misunderstanding with the krill angle of orientation commonly indicated as theta.